Port Kembla harbour: Australian Iron & Steel Wharf

 A wharf was completed in 1928, on land leased by Australian Iron & Steel from the NSW Department of Public Works.
 It was located south of the No.1 (Coal) Jetty and south of the former location of No.2 (Coal) Jetty (demolished 1925).

 The wharf was 838 feet long, including 323 feet of unloading berth.
 It had two railway lines and a pair of rails for the electrically-operated ore-unloading crane.
 This crane stood 101 feet above the wharf deck and weighed 400 tons.
 It could lift 20 tons at once, at a rate of 220 feet per minute, unloading 300 tons per hour.

 The first shipment of iron ore for use in Australian Iron and Steel's new blast furnace was received from Whyalla, South Australia in 1928.
-The ore shipment of 5,500 tonnes had been mined by the Broken Hill Proprietary Company at Iron Knob in the Middleback Ranges.
+The ore shipment of 5,500 tonnes had been mined by BHP at Iron Knob in the Middleback Ranges.
 In 1952 the first Yampi-class bulk carriers delivered iron ore to Port Kembla, carrying maximum loads of 11,000 tonnes.
-The A.I.& S. wharf no longer exists, with all A.I.& S. cargoes now using the berths of the Inner Harbour.
+The AI&S wharf no longer exists, with all AI&S cargoes now using the berths of the Inner Harbour.